rjferguson21/big-bang/charter/packages/twistlock/Architecture.md

 ### Storage

 Twistlock Console requires access to persistent storage \
-Persistent storage values can be set in values.yml
+Persistent storage values can be set/modified  in the bigbang chart:

 ```yaml
 console: